sstephenson2/global-residual-topography/README.md

 # Globl Residual Topography

-This repository contains estimates of global residual, topgoraphy after correcting elevation for crustal thickness and density variations.
+This repository contains estimates of global residual, topography after correcting elevation for crustal thickness and density variations.
 It constitutes the results of Stephenson _et al._ (2024).
 Method description can be found in that paper, while crustal thickness database is [`SeisCruST`](https://github.com/sstephenson2/SeisCRUST), and crustal density calculations are carried out using [`SMV2rho`](https://github.com/sstephenson2/SMV2rho).